microsoft/vcpkg-docs/vcpkg/commands/export.md

 Note: `vcpkg export` will not install any packages or transitive dependencies.
 It will only export packages that are already installed.

-See [Manifest Mode](#manifest-mode) or [Classic Mode](#classic-mode) for details.
+See [Manifest Mode](export.md#Manifest-Mode) or [Classic Mode](#export.md#Classic-Mode) for details.

-### Standard Integration

-Most export formats contain a standard set of integration files:

-- A [CMake toolchain][cmake] at `/scripts/buildsystems/vcpkg.cmake`
-- [MSBuild props/targets][msbuild] at `/scripts/buildsystems/msbuild/vcpkg.props` and `/scripts/buildsystems/msbuild/vcpkg.targets`

-Some export formats differ from this standard set; see the individual format help below for more details.

-### <a name="Classic-Mode"></a>Classic Mode
+## <a name="Classic-Mode"></a>Classic Mode

-In classic mode, `vcpkg export` operates on individual packages specified by `<port:triplet>` arguments.
-This stands in contrast to manifest mode, where `<port:triplet>` arguments are disallowed.
+In classic mode, `vcpkg export` operates on individual packages specified by `<portname:triplet>` arguments.
+This stands in contrast to manifest mode, where `<portname:triplet>` arguments are disallowed.

-When using `vcpkg export` in classic mode, you explicitly specify the packages to be exported by adding `<port:triplet>` arguments to the command line.
+When using `vcpkg export` in classic mode, you explicitly specify the packages to be exported by adding `<portname:triplet>` arguments to the command line.
 Each argument corresponds to a particular package and its configuration (defined by the port and triplet).

 For example, to export the `sqlite` package for `x64-windows` and `x64-linux`, you would use: